 Those most at risk for hunger were first-generation college students and single parents, the report found.

 Hungry college students, like younger students, struggle to concentrate and succeed in school.
 They may be forced to delay their education to make ends meet – setting them up for a cycle of poverty that will be increasingly difficult to break.

-The Hunger Free Campus Act promises to address this issue on New Jersey’s college campuses.
+The Hunger Free Campus Act, (A-4702/S-3239) promises to address this issue on New Jersey’s college campuses.

-The legislation, which was approved by the Assembly Human Services Committee on Nov.
-29, would establish a grant program to help colleges address collge hunger.
+The legislation, which was approved by the state Assembly in December 2019, would establish a grant program to help colleges address collge hunger.